Budapestby VisitCity Guides

 Nightlife and Entertainment

-District 6 offers a sophisticated nightlife scene that complements rather than competes with the famous ruin bars of neighboring District 7.
-The area around Andrássy Avenue and Oktogon Square buzzes with elegant bars, trendy clubs, and late-night venues that cater to a more upscale crowd.
+District 6 has this sophisticated nightlife scene that's different from the famous ruin bars in District 7 next door.
+The area around Andrássy Avenue and Oktogon Square has elegant bars, trendy clubs, and late-night spots that attract a more upscale crowd.

 Evening restaurant terrace with string lights, outdoor tables, and diners enjoying the ambiance